nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-*  `edit-a 1 n/John Doe` Edits the name of the 1st person to be `John Doe`.
+*  `edit-a 1 n/John Doe` Edits the name of the 1st applicant to be `John Doe`.
-*  `edit-a 2 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 2nd person to be `91234567` and `johndoe@example.com` respectively
+*  `edit-a 2 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 2nd applicant to be `91234567` and `johndoe@example.com` respectively

 ## Editing an interview : `edit-i`